Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Belief kinetics and likelihood ratio transfer

-The description of LRTMR is a drastic abstraction used for the purposes of the paper and many aspects are left unspecified such as for instance: (i) has an invitation to $B$ occurred for it to play a role in the protocol, (ii) what is done if the assumptions are not met, (iii) how is an abort of the revision process performed when necessary, (iv) are any assumptions about the absence of background knowledge required for either $A$ or for $B$, (v) making sure that checking various conditions does not involve information transfer between $A$ and $B$ which stands in the way of the properly performing the conditioning operations?
+The description of LRTMR is a drastic abstraction used for the purposes of the paper and diverse aspects are left unspecified including: (i) has an invitation to $B$ occurred for it to play a role in the protocol, (ii) how is an abort of the revision process performed when necessary, (iii) are any assumptions about the absence of background knowledge required for either $A$ or for $B$, (iv) making sure that checking various conditions does not involve information transfer between $A$ and $B$ which stands in the way of the properly performing the conditioning operations?